mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v2.rst

 to monitors, rather than detectors of interest.
 For the syntax of this property, see :ref:`algm-GroupDetectors`.

 Once the algorithm determines the detectors of interest it corrects their positions according to :literal:`ThetaIn`, if given, for which it runs :ref:`algm-SpecularReflectionPositionCorrect`.
+The detectors are moved either by shifting them vertically, or by rotating them around the sample position, as specified by :literal:`DetectorCorrectionType`.
 If :literal:`ThetaIn` is not set, detectors will not be corrected.
 However, it is recommended to use this option to ensure that :ref:`algm-ReflectometryReductionOne` is able to convert from wavelength to momentum transfer properly.

 Next, the algorithm will try to populate input properties which have not been set.
 Specifically, it will search for :literal:`LambdaMin`, :literal:`LambdaMax`, :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundMin`, :literal:`MonitorBackgroundMax`,